Alex Corbisiero: International career

 Corbisiero represented England at Under-18, Under-19 and Under-20 level.
 He competed for England at the 2007 Under 19 Rugby World Championship.

-In 2008 Corbisiero was a member of the England under-20 team that won the grand slam and reached the final of the 2008 IRB Junior World Championship.
+In 2008, Corbisiero was a member of the England under-20 team that won the grand slam and reached the final of the 2008 IRB Junior World Championship.

-Corbisiero was eligible to represent either England, Italy, Ireland or the US at senior level, but cast his lot with England when he made his debut for the England Saxons against Russia at the 2010 Churchill Cup.
+Corbisiero was eligible to represent either England, Italy, Ireland or the US at senior level, but having been raised and educated and having played all his rugby in England, he cast his lot with England when he made his debut for the England Saxons against Russia at the 2010 Churchill Cup.

 Corbisiero made his senior debut for England against Italy on 12 February 2011 after Andrew Sheridan was ruled out of the match with a back injury.
 He went on to feature in four of England's five tests as they won the Six Nations Championship, with injury ruling Sheridan out for the rest of the tournament.

 Corbisiero represented England at the Rugby World Cup 2011.
 He was also a regular in the team during 2012, both in the Six Nations championship (four victories and one defeat) and in the summer and autumn internationals (including two losses to South Africa and a victory over New Zealand.)

 Injury ruled him out of the 2013 Six Nations championship, and seemed to have ruled him out of initial selection for the British & Irish Lions squad for the 2013 British & Irish Lions tour to Australia.
 However, on 5 June, he replaced Irish prop Cian Healy after Healy was injured during the second tour match against Western Force.
 Corbisiero started the first Test against Australia on Saturday 22 June.
 Corbisiero scored the Lions' first try in their victorious third test against Australia which clinched the series.

 Further injuries to shoulder, neck and back dogged his career, and he played only two more international matches, against Argentina in November 2013, then one more appearance two years later, coming off the subs bench against France in August 2015, in a warm-up match for the 2015 World Cup.
 Recurrent injuries prevented him being part of the World Cup squad.